 The Saint Agatha Foundation is dedicated to providing support, comfort, and care to breast cancer patients.
-To achieve this mission, the Foundation is pleased to provide grant funding to 501(c)(3) public charities serving breast cancer patients in Central New York State within Cayuga, Cortland, Madison, Oneida, Onondaga, and Oswego Counties.
+To achieve this mission, the Foundation is pleased to provide grant funding to 501(c)(3) public charities serving breast cancer patients in Central New York State within Cayuga, Cortland, Madison, Oneida, Onondaga, Oswego, and Jefferson Counties.

 If you are interested in applying for a grant from the Saint Agatha Foundation, please see our grant guidelines.

 Hospitals and other healthcare providers that administer breast cancer programs and will use the grant funds to pay patients’ medical bills, as deemed eligible according to Foundation guidelines

 Other providers that provide direct services to breast cancer patients

 Saint Agatha Foundation grant funding will not be used for:

 - General operating costs

 - Capital campaigns for buildings or equipment purchases

 - To cover the costs of patient services that are covered by other means

 The following organizations partner with the Saint Agatha Foundation and can assist you in receiving financial assistance for the care you need.
 The organization will determine each patient’s need.